niyamaryl/mufifa-2026/profile/niyamary@mulearn.md

 #### History of Community Engagement:

-I recently joined μLearn activities and technical communities to improve my skills and participate in collaborative learning opportunities.
+I recently joined μLearn activities and technical communities to improve my skills and participate in collaborative learning opportunities.I have interest in sports and dance which have helped me develop teamwork, confidence and communication skills

 #### Domain Profiles: